zhangyk8/zhangyk8.github.io/_pages/bio.md

 Professional Service
 -----------
 **Reviewer:**
-* Journal of Machine Learning Research, Electronic Journal of Statistics
+* Journal of Machine Learning Research, Electronic Journal of Statistics, Journal of Classification
 * International Conference on Artificial Intelligence and Statistics (AISTATS 2024, 2023, 2022), Symposium on Advances in Approximate Bayesian Inference (AABI 2024)

 **Conference Session Chair:**